Analytical Chemistry, Advanced Separation Methods

 Note!
-Information on how teaching will be carried out in the fall will be published on kemi.su.se before July 15th.
+Information on how teaching will be carried out will be published on kemi.su.se.

 The Advanced Separation Methods course focus on the Analytical Chain and it’s components, describing the way in which the analytical chemist works and the most important methods in organic analytical chemistry.
 It is the chain of steps and procedures going from relevant sampling, to sample treatment and instrumental analysis, and finally data treatment and presentation of results.

 The course has a major focus on chromatographic methods, as well as treating sampling, sample clean-up/compound isolation, mass spectrometry, data treatment / statistical analysis, method development and oral and written presentation.
 It is the first course in the Master Program in Analytical Chemistry and a foundation for further specialization to become an analytical chemist, combining experimental method development with deeper theoretical understanding of important analytical processes.